nitesh-20-2003/FarmConnect/README.md

 ## Technologies Used

-- **React and Next.js**: Provides server-side rendering and dynamic routing for optimal performance.
+ **React and Next.js**: Provides server-side rendering and dynamic routing for optimal performance.
 - **Clerk**: For user authentication and management, ensuring secure login and profile features.
 - **Supabase**: Real-time database management using PostgreSQL, ensuring data scalability and integrity.
 - **PostgreSQL**: Robust database system for handling complex queries and transactions.
 - **Tailwind CSS**: Utility-first CSS framework for building custom, responsive interfaces efficiently.
 - **Zod**: Schema validation for ensuring data integrity across the application.
+-**Typescript**: Type checking and static analysis for improved code quality and security.
+-**Stripe**: Payment processing for secure transactions and subscriptions.

 ## Screenshots